 Sheff is the author of Game Over, called “the bible of the videogame industry” by The Wall Street Journal, and “beguiling” and “irresistible. . . almost as hypnotic as a successful video game” by The New York Times.
 Author Gore Vidal said that China Dawn, Sheff’s book about the Internet revolution in China, is a “fascinating…study of go–getting businessmen in a revived China bound to shape our future.”
 All We Are Saying, based on Sheff’s interviews with John Lennon and Yoko Ono in 1980, was a Literary Guild Selection book.
 Charles Champlin, Arts Editor of the Los Angeles Times, wrote: ”David Sheff’s sympathetic questions evoked so much of the Beatle past and of Lennon’s intellectual past and present and future plans that the interview would hardly have been less engrossing and important even it if were not illuminated by tragedy.”

 Sheff graduated from the University of California, Berkeley.
 He lives with his family in Northern California.

-About the Common Reading Program: A faculty committee chooses the Common Reading selection each year.
+About the Common Reading Program: The Common Reading Committee chooses the Common Reading selection each year.
+The committee is comprised of staff and faculty representing the interests of areas that include First Year Experience, Akron Experience Courses, English, Political Science, Psychology, Service Learning, & Communications.
 First-year students read the book, and faculty members infuse its themes into general-education course curricula throughout the first year.

 Purchase your copy from UA's on-campus Barnes and Noble bookstore online in the Student Union, in the Polsky Building or at Wayne College.